jdc20181/BeffsBrowser/README.md

 Windows 8 or newer

-350MB for App, 1GB-2GB for Data
+105 MB for the Application.

 4GB of RAM or more.